despresc/pandoc-metaparsing/README.md

 field f :: ParseObject a
 -- Expect the field f to be set, parsing its value with parseValue

+onlyFields fs p :: ParseObject a
+-- Require before executing p :: ParseObject a that the object -- only have fields that are listed in fs :: [String].
+-- Useful for detecting user error when fields can have default values -- (otherwise a misspelled field name might be silently ignored)

 f .?! a :: ParseObject a
 -- Parse the value of the field f with parseValue if it is present.
 Otherwise return a.